WHICH PC DO I NEED?

 We hope that our guide ensures you get the right system for you at the right price.

-The first few formula's needed are "What you are going to be using the system for?" and "What your budget is?".
+The first few questions you need to as yourself, "What you are going to be using the system for?" and "What your budget is?".

 Choosing and creating your own PC can be an expensive route to go down when you do not know what you need, You get a system in your head and then you price it up and then you see several upgrades that appear to minimal in price difference, this soon tallies up, we hope that our guide ensures you get the right system for you at the right price.